All Episodes

 These are the people that don't see what's actually out there.

-Too many of them hate, Dislike, resent, don't trust their own country.
+Too many of them hate, dislike, resent, don't trust their own country.

-Uh and they're just positioning themselves here as I just elected some guy in Connecticut or nominated some guy who knows diddly squat about anything, but he can parrot what the uh the kooks, uh, the new Democrat base want to hear, and this is gonna send shock waves up the spines of other Democrats in Washington.
+And they're just positioning themselves here as I just elected some guy in Connecticut or nominated some guy who knows diddly squat about anything, but he can parrot what the kooks, the new Democrat base, want to hear.

-Lieberman is yesterday's news, his history.
+Lieberman is yesterday's news.

-Wait till you hear how Chris Matthews was talking about him uh last night on CNBC or MSNBC, whatever he's on.
+Wait till you hear how Chris Matthews was talking about him last night on CNBC or MSNBC, whatever he's on.

-So uh the uh Mrs. Clinton, a lot of pressure on her now.
+Mrs. Clinton, a lot of pressure on her now.

 What does she do?